Office of Governor Brad Henry

 Under a disaster declaration for public assistance, local governments are eligible to receive aid for repairs of public infrastructure such as roads and bridges and other costs incurred in responding to the storms.

-Under an individual assistance designation, residents are eligible for housing repairs or temporary housing, disaster unemployment assistance and grants for serious needs and necessary disaster expenses not met by other prograns.
+Under an individual assistance designation, residents are eligible for housing repairs or temporary housing, disaster unemployment assistance and grants for serious needs and necessary disaster expenses not met by other programs.
 Low-interest loans through the U.S. Small Business Administration (SBA) are also available for individuals and businesses to repair or replace damaged property.

 “The latest federal aid will be a great help to the counties in question and is very much appreciated,” said Gov. Henry.
 “We will continue to push for assistance in other areas that were hard hit by storms and flooding.”